 In this article we propose a class of finite element methods based on relaxation models and address stability and convergence issues.
-For these relaxation finite element schemes the stabilization mechanisms are: (i) the regularization by wave operators (coming from the relaxation model) and (ii) appropriate mesh refinement in the shock areas.
+For these relaxation finite element schemes the stabilization mechanisms are the regularization by wave operators (coming from the relaxation model) and appropriate mesh refinement in the shock areas.
 Our adaptive finite element schemes are of the general type introduced in [4] and further developed in [2, 3].
 There, alternative methods and mesh refinement strategies are extensively tested computationally.
 Preliminary results indicate that the adaptive relaxation finite element schemes are a robust and reliable alternative for shock computations.

 1.1.
-Relaxation Finite Element Approximations.
+Relaxation finite element approximations.
 Relaxation models that approximate (1.1) are the basis of our schemes.
-In particular, the model suggested in [21], corresponds to the regularization of each component of (1.1) by a wave operator of order ε .
-Here A_i are symmetric, positive definite matrices with constant coefficients that are selected to satisfy certain stability conditions, the subcharacteristic conditions, see [21, 43 and the next sections.
-This relaxation model induces a regularization mechanism with finite speed of propagation that results to a partial differential equation with linear principal part.
+In particular, the model suggested in [20], corresponds to the regularization of (1.1) by a wave operator of order $\varepsilon$ .
+Here $A_i$ are symmetric, positive definite matrices with constant coefficients that are selected to satisfy certain stability conditions, the subcharacteristic conditions; see [20, 43] and the next sections.
+This relaxation model induces a regularization mechanism with finite speed of propagation that results in a partial differential equation with linear principal part.
 In return, the number of unknowns is increased.
-Nevertheless, in schemes based on the discretization of (1.2) the extra cost is compensated by the simplicity and the natural implicit-explicit discretization that this model admits.
+Nevertheless, in schemes based on the discretization of (1.2) the extra cost is compensated for by the simplicity and the natural implicit-explicit discretization that this model admits.
 The relaxation finite element schemes are based on the direct finite element approximation of (1.2).